CodErebus-dot-com/b2c_next_workspace/README.md

 pnpm dev:b2c
 ```

+> [!NOTE]
-> **NOTE:** Do not foget to add the AD based configs in apps/b2c-vanilla/authConfig.ts
+> Do not foget to add the AD based configs in apps/b2c-vanilla/authConfig.ts

 5. To build all the workspaces (apps and shared packages),